 Examples: California, Maryland and Vermont :

-Effective January 1, 2010, California, Maryland and Vermont’s laws require end-use devices intended to convey or dispense water for human consumption through drinking or cooking to meet the new "lead-free" definition.
-This is defined as –
+Effective January 1, 2010, California, Maryland and Vermont's laws require the maximum allowable lead content in pipes, pipe or plumbing fittings, fixtures, solder, or flux intended to convey or dispense water for human consumption through drinking or cooking is as follows:

 Pertinent plumbing fixtures include kitchen faucets, bathroom faucets and drinking water fountains.